 Squeak Wood is located at the end of an upgraded private track in the southern part of a wider gated forested area known as Leapingbar Copse, 6 miles northwest of Guildford in semi-rural Surrey.

-Situated on fertile level loamy sandy soils, the predominantly maturing canopy planted approximately 25 years ago comprises oak, sweet chestnut (some of these could be used for fuel, making use of the current Forestry Commission thinning licence), birch and cherry - a quality light demanding tree with a lovely honey coloured timber and silky grain, often used for veneer.
+Situated on fertile level loamy sandy soils, the predominantly maturing canopy planted approximately 25 years ago comprises oak, sweet chestnut, birch and cherry - a quality light demanding tree with a lovely honey coloured timber and silky grain, often used for veneer.
 Four magnificent veteran sweet chestnut proudly occupy the southwest corner, as well as a majestic horse chestnut towards the northwest.
 Near the northeast boundary, attractive grassy areas underneath some mature Norway spruce and oak would make a great spot for occasional overnight stays.

 The shrub layer comprises holly, rowan, ash, hazel and regenerating sweet chestnut.
 During springtime a delightful scene is created by patches of bluebells, primrose, foxglove and lesser celandine on the ground layer, welcomed by our crucial pollinators.
 Woodland creatures regularly visiting include deer (muntjac and roe), badger, rabbit, field mouse, green woodpecker, little owl, buzzard, and many acoustic songbirds.